UniconLabs/spring-mvc-template/README.md

 ### Configuration

-This app's config assumes that you have an Apero CAS server running somewhere.
+This app's config assumes that you have an Apereo CAS server running somewhere.

 * Clone the repo, cd into the root of the project and copy files from `etc` directory (`cas.properties`, `logback.xml`) to `/etc/templateapp` directory